 Indeed also shows you what cities offer the most salaries to technical writers.
 The highest-paying cities include San Diego, Washington, DC, Dallas, Austin, and New York.

 Lastly, you can set up new job alerts based on specific salaries.
-Therefore, you’ll only get job alerts for technical writer jobs with a specific technical writer salary or above.
+Therefore, you'll only get job alerts for technical writer jobs with one particular technical writer salary or above.

-PayScale is a dedicated website for getting salary data, estimates, total compensation values, and information on the typical benefits provided.
+PayScale is a dedicated website for getting salary data, estimates, total compensation values, and specific benefits.
 The site also offers cost of living estimates, gender-based pay estimates, and other pay-related information.

-According to PayScale, the average median salary for technical writers in the US is $60,529.
+According to PayScale, the average median salary for technical writers in the U.S. is $61,553.
 That brings the average hourly rate to $24.99.

-PayScale also shows what states offer the most pay to technical writers.
-You can earn the most in California and Massachusetts as a dedicated technical writer.
+PayScale also shows what states offer the most impressive technical writer salaries.
+As a dedicated technical writer, you can earn the most in California and Massachusetts.
 Furthermore, the highest-paying cities for technical writers include Seattle, New York, San Francisco, and Houston.

 If you're interested in adding more to your resume so you can get the technical writing salary you want, then check out our Technical Writing Certification course.